 The poor Pikmin series is always the bridesmaid, never the bride, as other niche games from the GameCube like Animal Crossing and even Luigi’s Mansion get massive fanbases and large sales numbers on the Switch.
 As of January 2021, Pikmin 3 Deluxe has sold just under 2 million units, which under normal circumstances would be applauded, but when compared to other Nintendo games, it’s not much.
 That’s the kind of numbers that a AAA developer will publicly say they like, but behind closed doors they put the series on ice.

 Why you should give it a second chance: Each level is like a large terrarium that you get to explore.
 The game’s atmosphere is incredibly relaxing, and I believe lots more people would enjoy its time management and multitasking mechanics.
-The environmental puzzles are fun to solve, and I always love getting the most done in the limited time you’re given in a day.
+The environmental puzzles are fun to solve, and I love maximizing my productivity to see if I can get more done in a single in-game day.
+If you like the gameplay loop of Stardew Valley, then 99% I’m positive you’ll like Pikmin 3 Deluxe.
 It has a demo on the eshop, so you can try it out for yourself and see if the gameplay speaks to you.

 2. Sakuna: Of Rice and Ruin

 As of June 2021, Sakuna has sold just over 1 million units.
-By all accounts, this indie darling is a success, and yet I don’t hear anyone talk about this game the way I hear everyone discuss about Hades and Hollow Knight and other darlings.
+By all accounts, this indie darling is a success, and yet I don’t hear anyone talking about this game as much as other indie games like Hades and Hollow Knight.
 So on the list it goes!

 Why you should give it a second chance: The rice farming is unlike anything else I’ve seen in a farming sim.
 Most farming sims end up copying Harvest Moon.
 And I mean, Harvest Moon is wonderful, but it shouldn’t be the only way to interpret farming.
 In Sakuna, have to manage the minute details of farming — planting rice seeds, managing the water level, maintaining the soil’s nutrients, threshing, drying, you begin to fall into this cycle of farming mechanics as the seasons pass.
 Spring, Summer, Fall, Winter… the years go by on your lonely hilltop farm… and with each rice harvest, you level up your stats.
 It’s a serene game with an innovative farming mechanic.